CleverCloud/doc.clever-cloud.com/runtimes/python/python_apps.md

 ## Manage your static files

-To enable Nginx to serve your static resources, you can either use environment variables or a configuration file.
+To enable Nginx to serve your static resources, you have to set two environment variables.

+`STATIC_FILES_PATH`: should point to a directory where your static files are stored.

+`STATIC_URL_PREFIX`: the URL path under which you want to serve static files (e.g. `/public/`)

 Also, you are able to use a Filesystem Bucket to store your static files.
 Please refer to the [File System Buckets](/doc/addons/clever-cloud-addons/#fs-buckets-file-system-with-persistance/) section.